 Storyline – 7/10

 The overall story arc of this game is also handled in an extremely unique way for a fighting game.
 It acts as a revival to the series, and at the same time re-tells the events of the first three games, whilst simultaneously carrying on the story from where it left off after the latest game to have come before it; Mortal Kombat Armageddon.
-The basic premise is that fighters from all the different realms of the universe convene to complete in the Mortal Kombat tournament.
-But there does end up being a great deal of twists and turns before the end.
+The basic premise is that fighters from all the different realms of the universe convene to compete in the Mortal Kombat tournament.
+But there does end up being a lot of twists and turns before the end.

 Originality – 6/10

-In terms of uniqueness, this game does have a fair bit of originality about it, in the structure of its story, and how incentive is earned whilst playing through it.
+In terms of uniqueness, this game does have a fair bit of originality about it, in the structure of its story, and how the incentive is earned whilst playing through it.
 But to an extent, the developers had to keep things as simple as possible in order to revive the series, which beforehand, has been losing commercial momentum.
 I suspect the developers are saving more unique aspects of the series for the next game, Mortal Kombat X, judging by what I’ve seen so far, since new policies are being explored within the online multiplayer facility, and it also looks as if the developers are branching out more from a conceptual standpoint, in a similar fashion to how they did it with Mortal Kombat III.

 In summation, Mortal Kombat is an exceptional fighting game, and I would recommend it to veteran fans that may not have tried it, as well as newcomers.
 The next game looks to be even better, but this title still serves as an ideal starting point to anyone curious about the series.